kevinburke/hostsfile/readme.md

 # hostsfile

-This library will help you manipulate your /etc/hosts file.
+This library, and the associated command line binary, will help you manipulate your /etc/hosts file.
+Both the library and the binary will leave comments and other metadata in the /etc/hosts file as is, appending or removing only the lines that you want changed.
 A description of the API [can be found at godoc][godoc].

 ## Installation

 Find your target operating system (darwin, windows, linux) and desired bin directory, and modify the command below as appropriate:

-    curl --silent --location https://github.com/kevinburke/hostsfile/releases/download/1.3/hostsfile-linux-amd64 > /usr/local/bin/hostsfile && chmod 755 /usr/local/bin/hostsfile
+    curl --silent --location https://github.com/kevinburke/hostsfile/releases/download/1.4/hostsfile-linux-amd64 > /usr/local/bin/hostsfile && chmod 755 /usr/local/bin/hostsfile

 On Travis, you may want to create `$HOME/bin` and write to that, since /usr/local/bin isn't writable with their container-based infrastructure.

-The latest version is 1.3.
+The latest version is 1.4.

 If you have a Go development environment, you can also install via source code: